Olympiapark (Munich): Olympic Tower

 The Olympiaturm has an overall height of 291 m and a weight of 52,500 tonnes.
 At a height of 190 m there is an observation platform as well as a small rock and roll museum housing various memorabilia.
 Since its opening in 1968 the tower has registered over 35 million visitors (as of 2004).
 At a height of 182 m there is a revolving restaurant that seats 230 people.
 A full revolution takes 53 minutes.
 The tower has one Deutsche Telekom maintenance elevator with a speed of 4 m/s, as well as two visitor lifts with a speed of 7 m/s which have a capacity of about 30 people per cabin.
 The travel time from the ground to the viewing platform is about 30 seconds.

+East-West Peace Church

+The East-West Peace Church, which Munich's former mayor Christian Ude described as "Munich's most charming black building," dates back to pre-Olympic times.
+The Russian hermit Timofej Wassiljewitsch Prochorow built the church in 1952, along with his wife, without a building permit, from remains of a nearby rubble mountain.
+Upon completion, Timofej offered his church building to both the Catholic Church and the Russian Orthodox Church in Munich as a place of worship.
+However, those in charge of each rejected the offer, as the Catholics saw too many elements of the Orthodox in the building, and the Orthodox in turn saw too many Catholic elements.
+As a result, Timofey himself celebrated the liturgy.
+The East-West Peace Church was completely destroyed by fire on June 11, 2023.
+According to BR24, the former mayor of Munich, Christian Ude, publicly advocated the reconstruction of the East-West Peace Church as a symbol of hope for peace.

 Olympic Village

 This was the site of the Munich massacre in the second week of the Games, when eleven of the Israeli team and a West German policeman were murdered by Black September Palestinian terrorists.